apache/nutch/src/plugin/protocol-selenium/README.md

  * Start your web crawl (Ensure that you followed the above steps and have started your xvfb display as shown above)

+## Part 3: Common Pitfalls

+* Be sure your browser version and selenium version are compatible
+* Be sure to start the Xvfb window then start selenium
+* Disconnecting and reconnect nodes after a hub config change has proven useful in our tests.
+* Be sure that each browser session deallocates its webdriver resource independently of any other tests running on other broswers (check out driver.quit() and driver.close()).